 How can HR professionals encourage their employees to be honest about their needs?
 Luckily, it’s a relatively simple matter of eradicating mental health stigma.
 Talking openly about mental health increases awareness.
 This open communication can take many forms, from regular company-wide newsletters about mental health to optional employee seminars.
 It’s also vital to improve onsite access to mental health resources, such as in-person counseling and self-assessment tests.

-By regularly raising awareness of mental health issues and creating safe forums for discussion, HR professionals craft a beneficial mental health policy that not only meets the requirements of the law but also creates a welcoming and highly adaptive company culture.
+By regularly raising awareness of mental health issues and creating safe forums for discussion, HR professionals craft a beneficial mental health policy that not only meets the requirements of mental health laws but also creates a welcoming and highly adaptive company culture.
 These best practices benefit everyone involved.

 For employers, understanding the needs of their employees helps them effectively manage teams and meet organizational productivity goals.
 For employees, knowing that their mental health is important to their company makes it much easier for them to fully engage with their work.